By Delia / Last update October 18, 2022

 If you want the flexibility to do more complex operations and do not want to use T-SQL scripts, then specialized MSSQL backup software may suit you better.

-AOMEI Centralized Backupper Database Edition is an enterprise-class backup software that enables you to backup and restore all Windows PCs & Servers within LAN.
-The supported data includes files, partitions, disks, OS and SQL databases.
+AOMEI Cyber Backup is an enterprise-class backup software that enables you to backup and restore SQL databases on all Windows PCs & Servers within LAN.
+More specifically, you can enjoy the following benefits:

-Schedule automatic backup
+🔹Schedule automatic backup

 For SQL backup tasks that need to be executed frequently, you only need to set it up once to have it performed automatically on a daily, weekly or monthly basis.
 Full or differential backups can also be performed optionally.

-Select multiple databases at once
+🔹Select multiple databases at once

 When setting up a task, you can choose as many databases as you want, or even multiple instances on a server.
 When restoring, you can select all the databases included in the backup, or only a few specific databases.

-Manage backup tasks centrally
+🔹Manage backup tasks centrally

 All the created backup tasks will be listed in the software, allowing you to execute, edit, delete or restore them centrally.
 You don't need to find all those bak files scattered all over the computer.

-Restore to another SQL Server
+🔹Restore to another SQL Server

 Besides restoring to the original location, this software also allows you to restore database to another SQL Server on another client computer.